 Carpooling is another way to drive less, where people from the same neighborhood or the same area can share one vehicle instead of each using their own.

 2. Governmental Intervention

 Most city governments can take action to lower vehicular pollution, seeing that more emissions are produced by vehicles in urban areas because of traffic and the fact that people have to drive slowly in towns.
 The necessary daily commute to work further worsens the problem of vehicular pollution.

-Not all vehicles today are relying on fossil fuels for locomotion.
-Electric vehicles have moved away from burning fuel and use electrochemical processes to produce the energy required for a vehicle to move.
-The by-product of fuel-cell vehicles is water and that is why these types of cars are known as zero-emission vehicles.
+Not all vehicles today rely on fossil fuels for locomotion.
+Electric vehicles have moved away from burning fuel and now use electrochemical processes to produce the energy required for a vehicle to move.
+The by-product of fuel-cell vehicles is water, and that is why these types of cars are known as zero-emission vehicles.